publicimageltd/org-roam-dashboard/README.md

  - [ ] Links to use `rg.el` to search the zettelkasten directory with
    ripgrep.
- - [ ] Provide a persistent "stash" to mark some pages for further use.
+ - [X] Provide a persistent "stash" to mark some pages for further use. - This is actually possible with 'sticky' pages.
  - [ ]  Display persistent "notes to self" so that you can keep notes on the current state of your zettelkasten project(s).
  - [X] Provide a list of some common entry points (functionally the same